GaloisInc/crucible/doc/java-llvm.md

 * Several commands are available to configure the contents of the initial state, before symbolic execution.

-* Several commands configure the behavior of symbolic execution overall.

 * Several commands are available to describe what to check of the final state, after symbolic execution.